coredeliaz/crawler-stackoverflow/README.md

 # Crawler-StackOverflow
--Extracted from stackoverflow.com the 10 newest Android-related questions and the 10 most voted Android-related questions that are created in the past week.
+- Extracted from stackoverflow.com the 10 newest Android-related questions and the 10 most voted Android-related questions that are created in the past week.

--Writtern in Python 3.7
+- Writtern in Python 3.7

 ### Features
 1.Extracted the 10 newest Android-related questions without duplicated ones.